JFinchy/tag/README.md

 - Shorty click through to bookmark links.
 A way to allow users to have the same bookmark multiple times
   - tag-manager.com/3r2lfdsdf3fds/?target=espn.com (with espn description and icon)
 - https://feature-sliced.design/ and https://github.com/moneyflow-dev/moneyflow/blob/main/src/app/app.tsx
+- Now let's make this a turbo monorepo and have a next app run in parallel.
+We should check for this website and send messages to it.
+The goal is for this to be a bigger better version of the modal